Dangers of Prescription Opiate Abuse

 Withdrawals

-You may have heard the horror stories about heroin withdrawals.
-Well, prescription opiate withdrawals can be just as disturbing.
-The pain, nausea, vomiting, diarrhea, muscle cramps, anxiety, cravings, agitation, etc. may not be considered life threatening on their own, but, the severity, intensity, and complications become more dangerous as the abuse continues.
+Withdrawal from prescription opiates often includes increased pain, nausea, vomiting, diarrhea, muscle cramps, anxiety, cravings and agitation.
+While these symptoms may not be life-threatening, the severity, intensity and complications become more dangerous as the abuse continues.

-If you are struggling with opiate addiction know that help is available to you.
-Call 800-934-1582(Who Answers?) toll free to find help today.
+If you are struggling with opiate addiction, know that help is available to you.
+Call 800-934-1582(Sponsored) toll-free to find help today.

 Overdose

-During an opiate overdose event, one of the first signs is respiration depression and decreases in blood pressure and heart rate.
-This can lead to low oxygen levels in the blood and an inability to pump the blood to the vital organs including the brain causing hypoxia and possibly brain damage or to say the least, damages in other vital organs.
-Non-fatal overdoses often lead to pulmonary and cardiovascular problems later, including pneumonia, arrhythmias, and other infections or diseases, and contribute to higher rates of early death in these individuals.
+One of the first signs of an opiate overdose is respiratory depression and a decrease in blood pressure and heart rate.
+This can lead to low blood oxygen levels and poor perfusion of the vital organs, including the brain.
+This can cause brain and organ damage.
+Non-fatal overdoses can lead to pulmonary and cardiovascular problems later, including pneumonia, arrhythmias and other infections or diseases, contributing to higher rates of early death.

 Social Functioning Impairments